Personal Injury Loans – Purpose, Uses, Costs and Other Facts

 Legal Funding Loan Champions

 Personal injury loan companies can simply point to the growth of their marketplace to illustrate that a viable need is being met.
-If clients didn’t see the value, they would not exist.
+If clients didn’t see the value, lawsuit funding would not exist.
 These free market arguments usually fall on deaf ears with interventionists, do-gooders and regulators so the industry must also defend against each attack.

 In response to “fairness” arguments, personal injury loan proponents point to most companies following of the industry’s best practices as outlined by the Attorney General of the State of New York.
 Several years ago, lawsuit loan companies themselves worked diligently with then NY State Attorney General, Eliot Spitzer, to create guidelines for funding companies to follow.